Pupils develop a strong sense of moral purpose in addition to a respect for and understanding of people.

 We encourage them to be creative, unique, open-minded and independent individuals, respectful of themselves and of others in our school, our local community and the wider world.
 We take our responsibility to prepare children for life in modern Britain very seriously and ensure that the fundamental British Values are introduced, discussed and lived out through the ethos and work of our school.

-Our curriculum promotes respect for the views of each individual child, as well as for people of all cultures.
 We value the spiritual and moral development of each person, as well as their intellectual and physical growth.
 We organise our curriculum so that we promote co-operation and understanding between all members of our community.
 To teach respect for our world, and how we should care for it for future generations, as well as our own.

 - Enjoy learning.